elasticio/elasticio.github.io/content/_guides/platform-behavior.md

 - [Syntax errors, human factor](#syntax-errors)

 ### Component Failed to Start
-Reasons for this error may differ.
-Altho messages still stay safe in intermidiate queue it is better to rise a ticket to the platform support as described [here] [here](general-troubleshooting-guide).
+The reasons for this error may differ.
+Though the messages still stay safe in intermediate queue, it is better to create a ticket to the platform support as described [here] [here](general-troubleshooting-guide).

 ### Component Run Out of Memory
 This error appears if the Component exceeds the set memory limit, which is `256 MB` by default: